TheCandidStartup/infinisheet/packages/react-virtual-scroll/README.md

 # @candidstartup/react-virtual-scroll

-React virtual scrolling components for lists and grids following the same philosophy as [react-window](https://github.com/bvaughn/react-window).
+React virtual scrolling components for lists and grids inspired by [react-window](https://github.com/bvaughn/react-window).
 Written in TypeScript using modern React.
 Scalable to trillions of rows and columns.

 ## Interface

-The interface is similar to `react-window` with two main changes.
+The interface is similar to `react-window` with three main changes.
 First, the components are functional rather than class based.

 Second, rather than having fixed and variable size variants of each component, the components are passed an `ItemOffsetMapping` object as a prop.
 This is an interface that the components query to determine the size and position of each item.
 The interface is [designed](https://www.thecandidstartup.org/2024/02/12/modern-react-virtual-scroll-grid-3.html) to ensure that the components have no scaling issues even with trillions of rows or columns.
 The package includes basic fixed and variable size item mappings.

+Finally, customization options have been reworked and extended.
+Basic customization is provided by render props rather than component props.
+The virtual scrolling list and grid components are composed from simpler components rather than being self contained.
+Consumers can put together their own combination of basic components rather than being limited to the pre-composed high level components.

 ## Implementation

-Most of the logic is implemented by custom hooks that are used by both `VirtualList` and `VirtualGrid` controls.
+Most of the scrolling logic is implemented by custom hooks that are packaged up as the `VirtualScroll` basic component.
 The logic that manages scrolling in a single dimension is implemented in `useVirtualScroll`.
-It's based on an [improved version](https://www.thecandidstartup.org/2024/04/29/modern-react-virtual-scroll-grid-9.html) of [SlickGrid's](https://github.com/6pac/SlickGrid) paged scrolling algorithm.
-One instance of the hook is used by `VirtualList` and two instances by `VirtualGrid`.
+It's based on an [improved version](https://www.thecandidstartup.org/2024/04/29/modern-react-virtual-scroll-grid-9.html) of [SlickGrid's](https://github.com/6pac/SlickGrid) paged scrolling algorithm. `VirtualScroll` uses two instances of the hook to handle scrolling in two dimensions.

+`VirtualScroll` provides scrolling over an arbitrary size scrollable area.
+Rendering visible content in response to changes in scroll position is left to child components.

+`DisplayList` and `DisplayGrid` are controlled components that render a window onto virtualized lists and grids.

+`AutoSizer` is a higher level component that dynamically measures the size available and passes an explicit width and height to its children.

+`VirtualList` uses a `VirtualScroll` of an auto-sized `DisplayList`.

+`VirtualGrid` uses a `VirtualScroll` of an auto-sized `DisplayGrid`.

 ## VirtualList Example